convertigo/convertigo-doc/operating-guide/using-convertigo-administration-console/index.md

 ## General presentation of the Administration Console

 Configure Convertigo Studio or Convertigo Server engine settings by using Convertigo Administration Console, a web application that is accessible online and through Convertigo Studio.

+Since Convertigo 8.4.0, the Administration Console has been fully rewritten as a modern single-page application (the legacy console is no longer used).
+All the pages described in this chapter refer to this new console, available under the `/admin/` path of the Convertigo web application; the former Test Platform is replaced by the [Dashboard](../using-convertigo-dashboard/).

 This section introduces you to Convertigo Administration Console: